This is the first book in which Blood Bigotry comes into major

 Harry tried not to laugh as he watched Malfoy hurry

-a small melon.
-As half the class lumbered up to Snape's
+like a small melon.
+As half the class lumbered up to

-desk, some weighted down with arms like clubs, others
+Snape's desk, some weighted down with arms like clubs,

-unable to talk through gigantic puffed-up lips, Harry saw
+others unable to talk through gigantic puffed-up lips,

-Hermione slide back into the dungeon, the front of her
+Harry saw Hermione slide back into the dungeon, the

 She's become quite the little rule-breaker.